MitchellHarrison/circuit-playground-express-tutorial/README.md

-# circuit-python-express-tutorial
+# Circuit
-Quick CircuitPython snippets demonstrating how to access every IO device built into the amazing CircuitPython Expess microcontroller.
+Quick CircuitPython snippets demonstrating how to access every IO device built into the amazing Circuit Playground Expess microcontroller.